 10. The troublesome plastic bottle

-It seems that we write often about the implications of plastic bottles on the planet (which actually inspired us to write an entire article committed to eradicating plastic from your life).
+It seems that we write often about the implications of plastic bottles on the planet (which inspired us to write an entire article committed to eradicating plastic from your life).
 However, no top ten harmful household item list would be complete without a mention of the planet’s biggest foe.
-Every year, there are an almost an unimaginable 25 billion water bottles sold in America – the vast majority of which are thrown away after one use (Alternet).
+Every year, there are almost an unimaginable 25 billion water bottles sold in America – the vast majority of which are thrown away after one use (Alternet).

 Frightened by this top ten list?
 Perhaps we’ve skipped something that would make for a worthy addition?
 Let us know your thoughts in the comments below.